ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > ![Example SRA Accession Search](../fig/ScreenShotResultsSRA.png){: width="500" }
 {: .solution}

+**_Step 5 - Advanced Analysis_**

-5. Retrieve the all of the transcriptomic sequence data for the study using the SRA accession numbers for all of the samples.
+Retrieve the all of the transcriptomic sequence data for the study using the SRA accession numbers for all of the samples.

 > ## Solution - Advanced Task 5
 >